sabrina-woo/fruitgame/README.md

 - As a user, I want to be able to view my score and see it increase when I collect every new fruit throughout the game.
 - As a user, I want the game to end when I hit an enemy.
 - As a user, I want to be able to view my final score at the end of the game.
+- As a user, I want the option to save my game.
+- As a user, I want to option to load a saved game.